 Like animal products, alcohol is very contracting.
 Avoid the booze trolley, and load up on filtered water and herbal teas instead.
-Hot tip...
-Take a zip lock bag full of different organic herbal teas and ask the staff to bring you a cup of hot water.
+Hot tip… Take a selection of organic herbal teas and ask the staff to bring you a cup of hot filtered water.

 Meditation calms the mind and the body.
-Try practicing while you’re in the air — whether that means listening to one of my guided meditation in your headphones, focusing on a mantra, or simply tuning into your breath.
-Do it for as long as you can and really soak up the opportunity to get in a decent session.
-(If you are going long haul, you could even get in a few!)
+Try practicing while you’re in the air — whether that means listening to one of my guided meditations in your headphones, focusing on a mantra, or simply tuning into your breath.
+Do it for as long and as often as you can and really soak up the opportunity to get some deep and long medi’s.

 Get up and move as much as you can.
-Even do some light stretches or yoga poses down the back of the if you like.
+Do some light stretches or yoga poses wherever you can.
 You want to keep the circulation flowing freely through your body and prevent any joint stiffness or muscle cramps.
-I love Charlotte Dodson’s airplane yoga poses.
+I love the app Down Dog for yoga.

-This one is pretty self-explanatory.
-Despite the epic movie choice try and get as much sleep as possible to avoid jet lag.
+This one is pretty self-explanatory but as much as you can, get some sleep.
+Despite the long list of movies try and get as much sleep as possible to avoid jet lag.

-So there you have it...
-14 tips to help with your next trip (you may want to bookmark this page).
+So there you have it… my top tips to help with your next trip (you may want to bookmark this page).